Tarragona and the Archaeological Ensemble of Tarraco, Spain

 The Golden Coast's Legacy

 Tarragona, the capital of a province with the same name, sits along the Costa Daurada (Golden Coast) in north-eastern Spain.
-The region has been recognized three times by UNESCO.
-First, in 2000, the city was awarded the distinction of World Heritage Site for its Roman archaeological legacy, including exceptional historical sites such as the city walls, the circus, and the Amphitheatre.
-The other two times Tarragona received UNESCO recognition were for distinctions linked to its more recent culture: the castells (human towers) in 2010, and the Mediterranean diet in 2013.
+The region has been recognised three times by UNESCO.
+First, in 2000, the city was awarded the distinction of World Heritage site for its Roman archaeological legacy, including exceptional historical sites such as the city walls, the circus, and the Amphitheatre.
+The two other times Tarragona received UNESCO recognition were for distinctions linked to its more recent culture: the castells (human towers) in 2010, and the Mediterranean diet in 2013.

 Towering Cultural—and Human—Prowess

 Anyone familiar with images of the region is familiar with the castells - the human towers formed by groups of people of all ages that can reach up to ten levels in height.
 In Tarragona, castells play a starring role in all the city’s major festivals and are closely followed by the entire community.
-The teams practice in the plazas to the delight of tourists and locals, from June to September.
-And the city holds the largest castells competition in the world in October, in every year ending in an even number.
+The teams practice almost every day in the plazas to the delight of tourists and locals, from June to September.
+And the city holds the largest castells competition in the world in October, once every two years.

 Mediterranean Attitude on Display

 The Mediterranean climate and character of its citizens fill the city’s streets with a dense calendar of events, activities, and festivals, including: Tarraco Viva (Tarragona’s Roman festival); Santa Tecla (the fire festival); Sant Magí (the water festival); the Dixieland Festival; the Minipop Festival for families; the DO Tarragona Wine Fair; and the International Fireworks Competition.